chandanGP/CG_Mu_Align/README.md

 * Models.py have all required modles and functions
 * main.py have a code to train and test the model on itunes-amazon dataset
 * You have to download cc.en.300.bin  fasttext model from link and put it into this repo folder before training
+* Also I added a notebook (CG_Mu_Align_shared_git.ipynb) which have step by step implementation and also diffrent veriations